Internet publishing and Social Media

 This book is also available in English!

 Domain names can be simplified as the equivalent of a company’s physical address on the Internet.
 At the same time, it is so much more.
 The domain names are in themselves an important marketing channel, a safety aspect and a verification.
-A company’s or organization’s domain name carries great values, of both confidence and economic importance, and it is therefore essential that there is an awareness in the management of them.
+A company’s or organization’s domain name carries great values, of both confidence and economic importance, and it is therefore essential to have an awareness in the management of them.

 These and many more questions are answered in this book.